silviob99/Project-4-Immutable-Architecture-Using-Terraform-Ansible-Packer/Step2- Creating-Infrastructure-with-Terraform.md

 7. In the next step, we'll begin creating our infrastructure using Terraform.
 To get started, we'll visit the Terraform provider documentation for AWS, available at:

 [Terraform Registry - Hashicorp](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)
+, where we'll find the necessary resources and configuration options provided by the AWS provider.
+We'll use this documentation as a reference to write our Terraform code for provisioning infrastructure components on AWS.